dblock/code.dblock.org/_posts/2011/2011-08-08-no-app-specified-telling-heroku-gem-what-its-default-app-should-be.markdown

 comments: true
 dblog_post_id: 242
 ---
 On a clean checked out source of some app that deploys to Heroku, I want to be able to type `heroku config`.
-This complains with  the _'No app specified’_ error.
+This complains with  the _'No app specified'_ error.

 ```
 No app specified.